In Depth Baby Product Reviews Led by a Pediatrician

 The UPPAbaby Cruz v2 Is a high-quality, full-size option that offers some of the easiest-to-use features and a quick and simple 2-hand fold.
 This stroller has a comfortable seating area with a deep recline and a giant canopy.
 It features a huge storage basket with an exceptional limit of 30 lbs, which fits our large diaper bag during testing.
 It has a significantly higher capacity and larger size than the group average of 10 lbs.
 It has an adjustable handlebar with a 40"- 43" range in our tests, suspension, and fine details like a leatherette-wrapped handle and belly bar.
 It can also work with multiple infant car seat brands.
 One tester says, “I love the look and feel of this stroller; you can easily tell the difference compared to cheaper options.”
 The Cruz folds flat with measured dimensions of 22.9"W x 16.5"H x 33"L in our tests, which is 12,469 cubic inches in our tests, where the average was closer to 13,583.
 It is also comparatively lightweight, with a measured weight of 25 lbs in our tests (the average was 26.4 lbs).

 The Cruz is a two-hand fold and isn't the best at grass and gravel.
 While coming in under the average for weight and folded size, it also isn't exactly compact, which could be a deal break if your space is limited.
 This stroller also sports a higher price tag, which could be a no-go for smaller budgets.
 The Cybex Balios S Lux has a similar style and features, weighing 25 lbs and measuring 11,904 cubic inches in our tests.
 It often costs less and could be a potential contender for families with less to spend.
 The UPPAbaby Vista v2 is similar to the Cruz but can save you money if you plan to grow your family.
 With a measured weight of 28 lbs in our tests and a folded size of 14,157 cubic inches, it is bulkier than the Cruz, but it can seat two.
+One parent stated, “We took our Vista on travel and think it is a great choice for multiple kids.”
 Overall, we think it is tough to beat what the Cruz offers, and if your budget allows for it, the Cruz can offer years of comfortable strolling for passengers and pushers.

 Read more: UPPAbaby Cruz v2 review